Emillybaek/Emillybaek.github.io/_pages/cv.md

 * Student teacher within the course Managing Precast Construction (2017 - 2017)
 * Part of “Top 50 Future Talents” picked by Presidents Institute
 * Part of the Global Exchange Accelerator Programme in Melbourne
+* Picked as Outstanding reviewer for ISARC 2021

 Publications
 ======